Filpill/blog-web/content/projects/hugo.md

 ## Github Repositories

 - To build and deploy the website, we require two seperate repositories:
-	- A production repo (blog-web): containing the markup documents
+	- A production repo [blog-web](https://github.com/Filpill/blog-web): containing the markup documents
-	- A deployment repo (Filpill.github.io): containing the file compiled into static HTML
+	- A deployment repo [Filpill.github.io](https://github.com/Filpill/Filpill.github.io): containing the file compiled into static HTML

 - After the producing the file in the production repo, the static files sitting in the public folder are pushed inot the deployment repo.
 - The deployment repo exists so we can allow github to easily search the html files and display them.